twilio-professional-services/flex-dialpad-addon-plugin/README.md

 1. When in an agent-to-agent call, the transfer button is disabled.
 2. When in an external transfer, the hold/unhold button is executing these actions on the first participant and not on the correct one.
 3. When in an agent-to-agent call, an external transfer is done correctly but the UI does not reflect what is going on.

+# Old issues fixed

+**Note**: If you are suffering from any of the following issues, please update your plugin with the last version of this repository.

+1. In the first versions, the environment variables were set by the UI Configuration (please refer to this [documentation](https://www.twilio.com/docs/flex/ui/configuration)) but it was overriding some other variables with no relation to this plugin.
+Because of that, some features inside Flex were breaking.
+Now, there are two files (.env.development and .env.production) that gather all the environment variables.